Entry / Exit Requirements - Argentina

 - Valid Canadian Passport

 Please contact the Embassy for information on how to apply for the above documents.
-Please note that all documents issued in Canada must bear the legalization of the Argentine Consulates in Toronto or Montreal and of the Ministry of Foreign Affairs in Buenos Aires.
+Please note that all documents issued in Canada must bear the legalization of the Argentine Consulates in Toronto or Montreal.

 - Date Modified: